Examples#

 The code is available at calculator.py.

-python -m edifice examples/calculator.py Main
+python -m edifice --inspect examples/calculator.py Main

 nix run github:pyedifice/pyedifice#example-calculator